-Your primary focus should be to get endorsements, reviews, or feedbacks from the influencers of your niche.
+Your primary focus should be to get endorsements, reviews, or feedback from the influencers of your niche.
 A testimonial from these persons carries more weight than one from an ordinary visitor.
 It is also possible to use their relevant tweets or Facebook posts as the testimonial.

 Once you have got the testimonials, show them at a prominent location at your homepage.

 12. Make it as Easy as Possible to Subscribe